 ThemeForest is undoubtedly the King of the theme marketplaces.
-With over an impressive 6,000 themes available to date, ThemeForest is actually part of the Envato family, which also includes CodeCanyon, another HUGE marketplace and a personal favorite of mine when looking for premium WordPress plugins.
+With over an incredible 10,000 themes available to date, ThemeForest is actually part of the Envato family, which also includes CodeCanyon, another HUGE marketplace and a personal favorite of mine when looking for premium WordPress plugins.

 The ThemeForest prices are competitive, with WordPress themes starting at $28 and reaching as high as $63.
 Most of the better themes are in this upper range, however, usually priced between about $40 and $60.

 With so many themes available, there really is something for everyone: there are versatile eCommerce, blogging, or corporate themes, but you can also pick up laser-focused niche themes to enable you to build, for example, soccer, church, or nightclub-themed websites.

 Each theme is conveniently organized under a number of headings, making it easy to find the type of theme you are looking for.
 You can sort the themes based on price, release date, rating, total downloads, or trending items — depending on your preference.
 This is an essential feature, as a WordPress-geek like myself can easily get lost in there with so many themes to look at!

 When you’ve narrowed it down to a few that you like, each theme includes a Live Preview, which lets you see it in action.
 Most of these preview modes let you test out the theme’s customization options, allowing you to check out color-combinations and layout options on a live site.